-In addition, we invite every family to take part in our Family Program, which is offered every other month at no cost to clients or their family members.
+In addition, we invite every family to take part in our Family Program, which typically takes place on our campus in Boca Raton, FL, and is offered every other month at no cost to clients or their family members.
 Through psychoeducation and participation in process groups, family members can use this time to learn about their role in the addiction recovery process, how best to support their loved one throughout treatment, and how to set goals of their own.

 As part of our cognitive behavioral approach to addiction treatment, Wellness Resource Center provides a broad range of psychoeducational group therapy sessions to help clients process their emotions in positive ways and develop new skills for adaptive living.
 Regular group offerings include discussions on such topics as coping skills, relapse prevention, goal-setting, trauma, and body image, among many others.

 In these groups, a licensed therapist educates clients on healthy ways to control anger, set boundaries with friends, family, and roommates, and express themselves in honest and direct ways.
 In our center’s supportive group environment, clients can work through any resistance they feel to these lessons and become motivated to change.
 Clients then have the opportunity to rehearse these skills with the support and encouragement of their peers.

 Experiential group therapy is a treatment modality that helps clients come to understand the mind-body connection in a beneficial manner.
 This type of therapy challenges individuals to stray from their comfort zones and often places them in safe situations in which they will be challenged to confront turmoil and realize their inner strength.